-Senseye and its Engineering team have developed a customer success project framework called Senseye ID.
+Senseye has developed a customer success project framework called Senseye ID.

 This framework is based on best practices to achieve digital transformation success with Senseye PdM to: